go-flocky/.github/profile/README.md

 ## Go Flocky

-just me trying things in golang maybe someday other members butt likely not
+just me trying things in golang maybe someday other members but likely not

+you can always contribute to the project(s) just make an issue pr anyting and i will look at it :)

 "flocky" is a tribute to my dog :)